Learning need - To build trust with Health Care Workers.

-We encourage Care Seekers to clearly outline expectations for Caregivers in their profile descriptions and through WeBookCare message threads.
-It’s particularly important to specify work environment preferences around home care services, pets, children, visitors, perfume, and smoke so we know what should be considered unauthorized under the policy.
+We encourage Care Seekers to clearly outline expectations for Health Care Worker in their job posting and through WeBookCare message threads.
+It’s particularly important to specify work environment preferences around care services, pets, children, visitors, perfume, and smoke so we know what should be considered unauthorized under the policy.

 How can I be a responsible Care Seeker?

 After researching all your senior care options, you have decided that private care is the best choice for you or your loved one.
 Home care has changed a great deal in recent years.
 As our elderly population increases, as our mentally and physically disabled are institutionalised less and less, and as the focus of health care changes to keep individuals in their homes, the knowledge about caring for these individuals continues to expand.
 With the advent of modern internet technologies, we help Care Seekers to find the perfect care connection.
 Detailed profiles, reviews, enhanced background checks, online payment services and direct communication with the Health Care Worker even if the Care Seeker is miles away are just a few benefits we offer so families have peace of mind in choosing the best care available.
 Though home care comes with many advantages, it also carries some risks and unique safety challenges.
 Knowing the essential components of responsible Care Seeking, however, these can be kept to a minimum.
 Even when home care is the best option for the Care Recipient, it can be a difficult transition for the family to make.

 Some of the most important preparations to be made prior to booking home care services are mental, especially when it comes to accepting your own limitations as a Family Caregiver and trusting someone else to care for your loved one.

 Essential components of responsible Care Seeking

 - care location preparation.